Tracardi/tracardi/README.md

  * **Automation** - TRACARDI is a great framework for creating marketing automation apps.
 You can send your data to other systems easily

+If you want to see Tracardi in action subscribe to our [Youtube channel](https://bit.ly/3pbdbPR).

 # Installation